zentuit/unity3d-store/README.md

 1. Download the unity3d-store unityproject file you want and double-click on it.
 It'll import all the necessary files into your project.
 2. Drag the "StoreEvents" and "CoreEvents" Prefabs from `../Assets/Soomla/Prefabs` into your scene.
 You should see it listed in the "Hierarchy" panel.
-3. On the menu bar click "Soomla -> Edit Settings" and change the values for "Public Key" and "Soomla Secret":
+3. On the menu bar click "Window -> Soomla -> Edit Settings" and change the values for "Public Key" and "Soomla Secret":
     - _Soomla Secret_ - is an encryption secret you provide that will be used to secure your data.
 (If you used versions before v1.5.2 this secret MUST be the same as Custom Secret)
     - _Public Key_ - is the public key given to you from Google. (iOS doesn't have a public key).
     **Choose the secret wisely.
 You can't change them after you launch your game!**